valentynkt/BackendGarden/content/notes/gRPC API.md

 As gRPC heavily uses [[HTTP 2.0|HTTP/2]], it is impossible to call a gRPC service from a web browser directly.
 Modern browsers do not provide the control needed over web requests to support a gRPC client.
 Hence, a proxy layer and gRPC-web are required to perform conversions between [[HTTP 1.1|HTTP/1.1]] and [[HTTP 2.0|HTTP/2]].

-So REST APIs are still well suited for client-server communication and gRPC is now mainly used for server-to-server communication between [[Microservices Architecture Pattern|Microservices]]
+So [[REST API|REST]] APIs are still well suited for client-server communication and gRPC is now mainly used for server-to-server communication between [[Microservices Architecture Pattern|Microservices]]

 ![[Pasted image 20231031153409.png]]
 # Reference: